Learnosity/learnosity-sdk-ruby/REFERENCE.md

 require "learnosity/sdk/request/init"

 security_packet = {
-	# XXX: This is a Learnosity Demos consumer; replace it with your own consumer key
+    # XXX: This is a Learnosity Demos consumer; replace it with your own consumer key.
+Set values in application.rb.
-	'consumer_key'   => 'yis0TYCu7U9V4o7M',
+    'consumer_key'   => Rails.configuration.consumer_key,
 	'domain'         => 'localhost'
 }
-# XXX: The consumer secret should be in a properly secured credential store, and *NEVER* checked in in revision control
+# XXX: The consumer secret should be in a properly secured credential store, and *NEVER* checked into version control.
+# Set values in application.rb.
-consumer_secret = '74c5fd430cf1242a527f6223aebd42d30464be22'
+consumer_secret = Rails.configuration.consumer_secret

 items_request = { 'limit' => 50 }

 init = Learnosity::Sdk::Request::Init.new(